-- Enos in The Dukes of Hazzard; his Suspiciously Similar Substitute, Cletus, is a little less so.
+- Enos in The Dukes of Hazzard; his Suspiciously Similar Substitute, Cletus, is even more of one.

 - Actually, Enos was a quite competent lawman in his own right.
 It was more that he was restrained by the incompetence and corruption of Boss Hogg and Roscoe.
 Boss and Roscoe also deliberately kept him in the dark to what was really going on.
 When he worked for the LAPD, he built up an impressive record.
 As well, he was completely honest in all of his activities and the Dukes often said he was the only real law in Hazzard that people could trust and rely on.